lofar-astron/factor/README.md

 ------------

 FACTOR is currently installed on the LOFAR CEP3 cluster.
-Users on CEP3 should run the following commands before using FACTOR:
+Users on CEP3 should run the following command before using FACTOR:

     source ~rafferty/init_factor